Skip to content ↓

 2. A full review of the curriculum arrangements in Ysgol Ty Coch was undertaken in October 2015 with subsequent reviews in 2018 and 2019.
 This involved pupils, parents, staff, Governors and Multi-Disciplinary Agencies

-3. A crucial recommendation from the curriculum review detailed a requirement to promote thematic learning to increase relevance for our pupils from Foundation to KS4, with a modular approach to learning in KS5
+3. A crucial recommendation from the curriculum review detailed a requirement to promote thematic learning to increase relevance for our pupils from Foundation to KS4, with a modular approach to learning in KS5.

-11. In 2018-2019, a curriculum enrichment programme was developed.
+9. In 2018-2019, a curriculum enrichment programme was developed.
 All staff are placed into an AOLE group depending on their expertise, skill set and interests.
 In year 1 (2018-2019) six AOLE enrichment days were planned with an exciting theme.
 Each day was evaluated for its impact on learning, enjoyment and engagement.
-Each day was also evaluated for its impact on professional learning relating to the National Mission.
+Each day was also evaluated for its impact on professional learning relating to the National Mission

-13. SInce 2019, all teachers now plan their lessons using the new AOLE structure.
+10. SInce 2019, all teachers now plan their lessons using the new AOLE structure.
 Topic Captures have been developed to improve the way we engage with families

-14. In 2019-2020, we formed an assessment and accountability staff network who have begun articulating our vision for assessment in 2022 and beyond.
+11. In 2019-2020, we formed an assessment and accountability staff network who have begun articulating our vision for assessment in 2022 and beyond.

-16. We will continue to invest heavily in staff professional learning to ensure that teaching approaches are first class.
+12. In 2020, we have ensured pupils have a good understanding of the 4 key purposes by engaging them in fun, age appropriate work through animation and Avatars.
+We will continue to invest heavily in staff professional learning to ensure that teaching approaches are first class.
 To do this, we need to continue to embed our culture of self and peer reflection with the work force

 To view each individual curriculum area, please select from the options on the drop down menu.